-Customer Hospitalized After Restaurant's Head Chef Threw Chili Powder in His Eyes
+Chef Throws Chili Powder in Unhappy Customer's Eyes

 Michelle went on to explain that David had to be hospitalized to undergo several eye washes.
 “He instantly thought he had been blinded and didn’t know what he’d thrown at him, he was shaking in shock, hanging on to the counter being sick thinking he was going to go blind.”

-Islams said that he had acted out of self-defense.
+Islam said that he had acted out of self-defense.
 “I ran into the kitchen to get away from him but he followed me,” he said.
 “I was frightened and threw it at him.
 Chili will burn but it is not life-threatening.”

 South Wales Police says it is investigating the incident.